collegedesis/bollywoodamerica/README.md

 1. Download Filezilla (or your preferred FTP client)
 1. Connect to `bollywoodamerica.net` with username: `bollywoo` and password: (get this from Priya or Mehul)
 1. Upload build to the `public_html` folder

+# CPanel

+You can log in to the cPanal for more advanced editing at [www.bollywoodamerica.net/cpanel](www.bollywoodamerica.net/cpanel).
+Username: `bollywoo`, password: (get this from Priya or Mehul)